idea-fasoc/OpenFASOC/README.md

    - All the required tools need to be loaded into the environment before running this generator.

-   - To run the simulation using ngspice (still debugging), please edit your local model file in `common/platform_config.json`:
+   - To run the simulation (still debugging), please edit your local model file in `common/platform_config.json`:

-      - "simTool": currently, only ngspice is supported
+      - simTool: only ngspice is supported at this point
-      - "nominal_voltage": nominal voltage for the specified technology
+      - nominal_voltage: the nominal voltage for the specified technology
-      - "model_file": path to the top model lib file
+      - model_file: the path to the top model lib file
-      - "model_corner": the corner used in the simulation
+      - model_corner: the corner used in the simulation

 # Design Generation